-Lasagne al ragù, also called lasagne alla Bolognese, are a bit of the classic Sunday dish.
-The scent of this unforgettable first immediately makes us think of lunches with our grandmothers, who with love and patience cooked even hours to keep their families happy and eat in a festive atmosphere.
-Lasagna is such a typical and genuine pasta dish that, in addition to having become famous all over the world, it also has many variations.
-Every family jealously guards a recipe that is handed down from mother to child and we know, like the lasagna you make at home, there is none.
+The lasagna with ragù, also known as Bolognese lasagna, is somewhat the classic Sunday dish.
+The aroma of this unforgettable first course immediately brings to mind lunches with our grandmothers, who cooked for hours with love and patience to make their families happy and eat in a festive atmosphere.
+Lasagna is such a typical and genuine pasta dish that, besides having become famous all over the world, boasts numerous variations.
+Every family jealously guards a recipe that is passed down from mother to child, and it's well-known that nothing beats the lasagna made at home.

-And yet, a bit to vary, a bit to refine the technique, it's normal to look for alternative recipes from time to time.
-So we decided to offer you some slightly different recipes, something that can help you rediscover this dish.
-So, let's get to work!
-Fasten your apron and make sure you have all the ingredients on hand.
-It begins.
+Yet, partly to mix things up and partly to refine technique, it’s normal to occasionally look for some alternative recipes.
+Therefore, we have decided to propose some slightly different recipes, something that may help you rediscover this dish.
+So, let’s get to work!
+Put on your apron and check that you have all the ingredients at hand.
+Let’s begin.

-Here is the first proposal dedicated to meat lovers, namely lasagna with Chianina ragù, a truly succulent dish.
-Chianina is a really fine meat: lean but very soft, it will really give an extra touch to your lasagna.
+Here is the first proposal dedicated to meat lovers, namely the lasagna with Chianina ragù, a truly succulent dish.
+Chianina is a very fine meat: lean but very tender, it will add a wonderful touch to your lasagna.

 You will need: